Pulps Reprints Review

 Doctor Satan has fallen into the public domain and has been used as a character in several New Pulp works.
 Keep an eye out for reviews of some of those soon.
 In particular, Barry Reese has used Doctor Satan (and Ascott Keane) several times in his Rook series.
 Reese has dropped the idea that Satan is just a bored rich man, hinting at a more darker origin, which I think makes better use of the characters’ potential.
 And he drops the nonsense of having Satan just extort money from people, having his goals be much more sinister.

-It’s great that Altus Press has reprinted the stories, but I do have a few complains about the collection, as compared to past Altus ones.
-Doctor Satan appeared on the cover of Weird Tales three times, but we don’t get to see those covers in the collection.
+It’s great that Altus Press has reprinted the stories, but I do have some minor complaints about the collection, as compared to past Altus ones.
+Doctor Satan appeared on the cover of Weird Tales two times.
 We get edited versions of two covers on the front and back of the book.
-Also, no interior artwork is included.
+Sadly, no interior artwork is included.
 I assume there was such in the original magazine appearance.
 Altus is usually pretty good about including that.
 I’ve always enjoyed the fact that Altus includes these in their collection, which puts them in the top tier of reprint publishers.

 But despite these issues, I encourage everyone to check out this collection.